Writers Have Souls and Plagiarism Sucks

 2. Ugly things happen to plagiarizers- Joe Biden's plagiarism in law school was part of a major controversy that caused him to lose the 1988 bid for candidate for presidency.
 Of course, while politicians are constantly being blamed and forgiven, I imagine that plagiarism is a much more serious and permanent blemish to the records of people who want to be recognized for their writing.

-3. The writer you plagiarize from may just happen to be a tech-savvy stalker and homicidal nutcase.
+3. The writer you plagiarize from may just happen to be a tech-savvy stalker and demonic nutcase.